🎙 On the go? Listen to the article through our podcast, Cave Bits!

 You can also filter your heatmaps for this data to analyze how they engage with each page of your site, which elements they find most attractive, and more!

 For Level Two of email marketing, consider how triggered emails can be leveraged to recover lost conversions, such as abandoned carts.
+Email marketing automation is a great way to engage existing customers and make them return to your website.

 6. Search engine optimization (SEO) for ecommerce